Kate Lambert: Other projects

 In August 2015, Kato became one of the official judges of the GSN reality television game show series Steampunk'd.

 DK-Zero

 In July 2017 Kato formed a punk/industrial band, "DK-Zero", with Derek Brown of Abney Park.
-In 2018 they released their debut album, “From Nothing.”
-Their first full-length music video, "iFeel", passed 100,000 views on YouTube in just three months.
+In 2018 they released their debut album, From Nothing.
 Her band took the main stage at Wave Gotik Treffen in 2019, and was also a headliner at Wasteland Weekend later that year.
 She is no longer with the band.